Skip to main content

 ├── Wallets (custodial stablecoin balances, created and listed under the customer)

-└── External Accounts (registered bank accounts / debit cards, early access)
+└── External Accounts (registered bank accounts, debit cards, and external wallets,

 Quote → Transaction